alnikyur/astrolaser/README.md

 ## 🌟 Features

 Dynamic Gameplay: Navigate your spaceship and dodge incoming asteroids while strategically using your laser shots.
 Laser Mechanics: Earn additional shots by destroying asteroids, but don’t waste them!
 Particle Effects: Enjoy stunning explosions and immersive visual effects.
 Easy Controls: Simple and intuitive controls for endless fun.
 Free and Open Source: Available to everyone on GitHub.

 ## 🎮 Controls

 Arrow Keys / WASD: Move your spaceship.
 Spacebar: Fire your laser.

 ## 💻 How to Play

-Clone or download the game from GitHub.
+You can clone this repo from GitHub.
 Use ``dev`` branch with latest changes.
 Open the project in Godot 4.2 or later.
 Run the game and start blasting asteroids!

+You can check [Releases](https://github.com/alnikyur/astrolaser/releases) for downloading latest release for your platform (only windows supported at the moment).

 ## 📸 Screenshots
 ![Screenshot_1.png](screenshots%2FScreenshot_1.png) ![Screenshot_2.png](screenshots%2FScreenshot_2.png)